hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ## Next Steps

 - Extend analyses with margin and profitability views
-- Integrate results into BI dashboards
+- Integrate analytical outputs into BI dashboards
 - Apply the same framework to forecasting and scenario modeling